NikolaiRadke/Nokolino_diy/mp3/README.md

 | 021-069 | Time based events        |
 | 70      | BEEP battery warning     |

-  has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
+The voice has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
 Why?
 He has done a great job - moreover I don't want to listen to my own voice every day, especially when development takes more than a year!
 (Ian said I sound really weird in real life.
 Thanks, mate.)